IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-axis-gridlines.md

 Axis major gridlines are long lines that extend horizontally along the Y-Axis or vertically along the X-Axis from locations of axis labels, and they render through the plot area of the chart.
 Axis minor gridlines are lines that render between axis major gridlines.

-Axis tickmarks are displayed along all horizontal and vertical axes at each label at all major line positions of the $PlatformShort$ chart.
+Axis tickmarks are displayed along all horizontal and vertical axes at each label at all major line positions of the $Platform$ chart.

-## $PlatformShort$ Axis Gridlines Example
+## $Platform$ Axis Gridlines Example

 This example shows how configure the axis gridline to display major and minor gridlines at specified intervals:

 <code-view style="height: 450px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/category-chart-axis-gridlines"
-           alt="$PlatformShort$ Axis Gridlines Example"
+           alt="$Platform$ Axis Gridlines Example"
            github-src="charts/category-chart/axis-gridlines">
 </code-view>

 <div class="divider--half"></div>

-## $PlatformShort$ Axis Gridlines Properties
+## $Platform$ Axis Gridlines Properties

 Setting the axis interval property specifies how often major gridlines and axis labels are rendered on an axis.
 Similarly, the axis minor interval property specifies how frequent minor gridlines are rendered on an axis.

 In order to display minor gridlines that correspond to minor interval, you need to set `XAxisMinorStroke` and `XAxisMinorStrokeThickness` properties on the axis.
 This is because minor gridlines do not have a default color or thickness and they will not be displayed without first assigning them.

-You can customize how the gridlines are displayed in your $PlatformShort$ chart by setting the following properties:
+You can customize how the gridlines are displayed in your $Platform$ chart by setting the following properties:

 Axis Visuals           | Type    | Property Names                                               | Description
 -----------------------|---------|--------------------------------------------------------------|----------------